-100 Years Since Her Execution, Was Mata Hari A Sexy Spy or A Sexy Scapegoat?
+100 Years Since Her Execution, Was Mata Hari a Sexy Spy or a Sexy Scapegoat?

 There was another payment though, 5,000 FF, that came to her through a man suspected of being a German agent.
 And then the French intelligence services got copies of German telegrams describing the movements of their Agent H-21, actions and contacts that matched Mata Hari’s to the minute and the letter.
 She suggested to Bouchardon that the Germans were playing with them, trying to distract them from finding an actual agent at work.
 In fact, the telegrams were sent in a code the Germans most likely knew was broken, according to A Tangled Web.

-Bouchardon brought a priest and two nuns to the prison to get her before dawn on October 15th.
-She put on a black cape trimmed with fur, black felt hat and black heels, according to a news story filed by Henry Wales of the International News Service.
+Bouchardon brought a priest and two nuns to the prison to get her before dawn on Oct.
+15. She put on a black cape trimmed with fur, a black felt hat, and black heels, according to a news story filed by Henry Wales of the International News Service.
 They drove her to Fort de Vincennes, east of Paris, and stood her in front of a post.
 She declined a blindfold, and stared evenly at the 12 soldiers as they fired.

 Fort de Vincennes today houses the archives of the Service Historique de la Défense, including her 1,300-page dossier (accessible online here).
 Mata Hari was one of 126 persons executed for espionage by France during the First World War; at least two others also were women, caught out by a female double-agent.
 (Purported photographs of Mata Hari’s execution are from a film re-enactment; no pictures were taken at the time.)